apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/proxy/apecloud-mysql-proxy.md

    kbcli playground init --version='x.y.z'
    ```

-   Or if you already have a Kubernetes cluster, you can install KubeBlocks [by kbcli](./../../installation/install-with-kbcli/install-kubeblocks-with-kbcli.md) or [by Helm](./../../installation/install-with-helm/install-kubeblocks.md) directly.
+   Or if you already have a Kubernetes cluster, you can [install KubeBlocks](./../../installation/install-kubeblocks.md)directly.
 4. Prepare an ApeCloud MySQL RaftGroup named `mycluster` for demonstrating how to enable the proxy function for an existing cluster.
 Refer to [Create a MySQL cluster](./../cluster-management/create-and-connect-an-apecloud-mysql-cluster.md) for details.

 ## Create a Proxy Cluster